jgurhem/resume-markdown/README.md

 The HTML file and the Python application use the CSS file `style.css` to render the resume nicely.

-The applications depends on CommonMark and WeasyPrint.
+The application depends on CommonMark and WeasyPrint.